shameekagarwal/shameekagarwal.github.io/_posts/2024-03-09-high-level-design.md

 - usually, we have a separate backend in front of our microservices, to serve the frontend
 - now, the frontend just has to interact with this one backend, which performs the logic of relaying the request to the right microservice
-- now, assume we have to support multiple frontends like desktops vs mobiles. they tend to interact with the api differently -
+- assume we have to support multiple frontends like desktops vs mobiles. they interact with the api differently -
   - e.g. mobile screens have lesser real estate so display lesser data than desktops
   - mobile devices have lesser resources (ram etc) compared to desktop
   - mobile app owners might want additional features like scanning barcode, only want products available in a particular location, etc